-On the global front, most of the Asian indices have closed the day in green.
-The European indices, however, have opened the day on a mixed note.
-The rupee was trading at Rs 59.96 to the dollar at the time of writing.
+On the global front, barring few, most of the Asian indices closed the day on a mixed note whereas most of the European indices opened the day on a weak note.
+The rupee was trading at Rs 60.20 to the dollar at the time of writing.